proplot-dev/proplot/HOWTOCONTRIBUTE.rst

 If you are feeling inspired, feel free to add the feature yourself and submit a pull request!

 Report bugs
 ===========

-Bugs should be reported on the Github
+Bugs should be reported using the Github
 `issues <https://github.com/lukelbd/proplot/issues>`__ page.
 When reporting a bug, please follow the template message and include copy-pasteable code that reproduces the issue.
 This is critical for contributors to fix the bug quickly.

 If you can figure out how to fix the bug yourself, feel free to submit a pull request.

 Write tests
 ===========